wongjm-sainoforce/HRMS-Proposal/README.md

 ---

-*Figures in this deck are transparent, assumption-based estimates for discussion — not guarantees.
-Confidential to Sainoforce.*
+*Figures in this deck are transparent, assumption-based estimates for discussion — not guarantees.*